Skip to content

 Methods (brief)

-Systematic review (but no PRISMA protocol stated); comprehensive literature bank from Google Scholar, PubMed, Science Direct, Scopas, ResearchGate, Springer, and official websites.
+Systematic and non-exhaustive review (no PRISMA protocol or verified methodology applied); literature bank from Google Scholar, PubMed, Science Direct, Scopas, ResearchGate, Springer, official websites, and offline institutional-library materials.
 No specific timeline exclusion.
 Published in ESPR vol. 29 (2022), received July 2021, accepted October 2021.
-Evidence tier A: peer-reviewed in a major Springer environmental journal, systematic methodology, focused geographic scope with strong primary-study base.
-Key limitation: all concentration data are secondary; primary values must be traced to the cited studies for HMT&C use.
+Evidence tier B: peer-reviewed in a major Springer environmental journal with a focused geographic scope and strong primary-study base, but all concentration data are secondary and the authors explicitly did not apply a PRISMA-style selection method.
+Primary values must be traced to the cited studies before downstream quantitative use.
 The focus on Bangladesh limits direct transferability to other jurisdictions.

 Implications